Ghent Altarpiece: Closed view

-In the mid 20th century, art historian Volker Herzner noted the facial similarity between the Cumaean Sibyl and Philip's wife Isabella of Portugal, especially as she is portrayed in van Eyck's lost 1428–29 betrothal portrait.
-Herzner speculated that the text in the banderole in the sibyl's panel has a double meaning, referring not only to the coming of Christ, but also to the 1432 birth of Philip's first son and heir to survive infancy.
+In the mid-20th century, art historian Volker Herzner noted the facial similarity between the Cumaean Sibyl and Philip's wife Isabella of Portugal, especially as she is portrayed in van Eyck's lost 1428–29 betrothal portrait.
+Herzner speculated that the text in the banderole in the sibyl's panel has a double meaning, referring not only to the coming of Christ but also to the 1432 birth of Philip's first son and heir to survive infancy.
 Others reject this idea, given the high rates of infant mortality at the time, and the connotations of bad luck usually associated with acclaiming a son before he is born.

 Annunciation

 Beneath the lunettes are the four panels of the upper register.
 The two outer panels of the middle register show the Annunciation to Mary, with the Archangel Gabriel on the left and the Virgin Mary on the right.
-Both are dressed in white robes, and occupy what appear to be the opposite ends of the same room.
+Both are dressed in white robes and occupy what appear to be the opposite ends of the same room.
 Gabriel and Mary's panels are separated by two much narrower images showing unoccupied domestic interior scenes.
-The back wall in the left-hand image has a window opening onto a view of street and city square, while that in the right-hand image has a niche.
-Some art historians have attempted to associate the street with an actual location in Ghent, but it is generally accepted that it is not modeled on any specific place.
-The sparseness of these narrow panels seem anomalous in the overall context of the altarpiece; a number of art historians have suggested that they were compromises worked out by Jan as he struggled to accommodate his design within the original framework set out by Hubert.
+The back wall in the left-hand image has a window opening onto a view of the street and city square, while that in the right-hand image has a niche.
+Some art historians have attempted to associate the street with an actual location in Ghent, but it is generally accepted that it is not modelled on any specific place.
+The sparseness of these narrow panels seems anomalous in the overall context of the altarpiece; a number of art historians have suggested that they were compromises worked out by Jan as he struggled to accommodate his design within the original framework set out by Hubert.

 Mary and Gabriel are disproportionately large in relation to the scale of the rooms they occupy.
 Art historians agree that this follows the conventions of both the International Gothic and late Byzantine traditions of the icon by showing saints, especially Mary, in a much larger scale than their surroundings.
 In this instance their size is probably a device to convey the idea that they are heavenly apparitions who have come momentarily before the donors who are in the lower register.
-Van Eyck used this conceit most dramatically in his Madonna in the Church, (c.
-1438–40) which is likely a panel from a dismantled diptych.
+Van Eyck used this conceit most dramatically in his Madonna in the Church (c.
+1438–40), which is likely a panel from a dismantled diptych.